pedohorse/lifeblood/README.md

 ### Features:
 - instantly and easily deployable
 - easy scaling in mind
-- dynamic worker resources management
+- dynamic slots, worker resources management
-- aim for smaller farms or even individual setups

-### TBD:
+- support for environment wrappers (allow you to integrate with existing packaging systems like rez)

+### Features To Be Done:
+- arbitrary resource requirements
+- arbitrary token counting (for license management for example)
+- worker capabilities (automatic versioned worker "groups")
+- rez environment resolver
+- cgroups environment resolver

+### Even Further Future Features
 - easy cloud deployment
 - be integrateable (to some extent) with existing farm managers